social-protocols/social-protocols.github.io/content/articles/what-is-a-social-protocol/index.md

 ## Conclusion

 When we choose to use any online discussion platform we are choosing to participate in the protocol.
 We agree to contribute a certain amount of our attention to a feed or inbox or front page, and may choose to contribute content or vote or interact in other ways.
 The algorithm then uses this feedback to determine what content receives the attention of other users.
-And from the interaction of the algorithms and human behavior, a social protocol emerges: a set of formal rules informal conventions that focuses and shapes the group conversation.
+And from the interaction of the algorithms and human behavior, a social protocol emerges: a set of formal rules and informal conventions that focuses and shapes the group conversation.

 When people voluntarily come together in an online community, they have the opportunity to decide what social protocols govern how the group allocates their attention.
 Why not deliberately choose social protocols that promote the kinds of outcomes we want for our communities.